Jian Jiangxi, China Travel Guide

 Foundation of significant administrative centers.

-A period of flourishing education and arts, exemplified by Bailuzhou Academy.
+A period of flourishing education plus creative works, exemplified by Bailuzhou Academy.

 Continued growth as a regional center of trade and scholarship.